Symmetry-protected dissipative preparation of matrix product states: Generalization to symmetric MPSs

-Once we construct a set of $c_\mu$'s satisfying the necessary condition of Eq.~\eqref{eq:jumpcondition}, it remains to ascertain the uniqueness of steady states using our inductive proof strategy.
-In other words, one simply need to check whether there are non-trivial solutions to Eq.~\eqref{eq:openuniqueness} and \eqref{eq:periodicuniqueness} for open and periodic boundary conditions.
-Nevertheless, for non-injective MPS, this scheme cannot break the ground state degeneracy intrinsic to the MPS parent Hamiltonian, but it can guarantee the ground states are the only non-decaying steady states.
+While we can easily construct a minimal set of $\{c_\mu\}$ to satisfy the necessary condition of Eq.~\eqref{eq:jumpcondition}, we still need to prove the uniqueness of steady states.
+This can be done using our inductive proof strategy, where one simply needs to confirm that there are only trivial solutions to Eq.~\eqref{eq:open-uniqueness} under open boundary conditions.
+As discussed in Sec.~\ref{sec:general-main}, this simply involves showing that a certain matrix $\vect{M}$ has full rank.
+Nevertheless, for non-injective MPSs, this scheme cannot break the ground-state degeneracy intrinsic to the MPS parent Hamiltonian, but it can guarantee that the ground states are the only steady states.